Children and Young People's Nursing (pre-registration) MScStudy level: Postgraduate

 You will have support in preparation for the assessments from a variety of sources.
 These could include your module leaders or a subject specialist in the library resources on the course-web platforms.
 Furthermore, you will also have support from practice educators in the clinical placement areas which are an integral part of this programme of study.

-In addition to the teaching and learning methods, a key learning feature of the Master's in CYP Nursing is independent study.
+In addition to the teaching and learning methods, a key learning feature of this master’s course is independent study.
 This means you will take the initiative and responsibility for working through the learning material and make decisions on how to collate, manage and present the information for your assessment.

 Teaching contact hours